 does chocolate beer contain real chocolate?

-As I pack and get ready to attend the Chocolate Festival in St. Lucia this coming week, I’m pleased to welcome the first ever guest post on Chocolate Travel Diversions with Doreen.
-I met Patrick Huff in “Bloggers Helping Bloggers” (a subgroup of the Blog Zone group on Linked-in.)
+I’m pleased to welcome a guest post by Patrick Huff, whom I met via the “Bloggers Helping Bloggers“ group on Linked-in.)
 BHB is comprised of a terrific group of supportive and talented bloggers.
-Patrick asked if I’d be interested in exchanging posts with him, and so, this month he’s guest posting here to enlighten us about chocolate beers.
-And later this month, I’ll guest post over on his craft beer blog about how to pair chocolate with various libations — including beer!
+Patrick asked if I’d be interested in exchanging posts with him, and so, this month he’s guest posting here to enlighten us about chocolate beer.

 Chocolate Beer Demystified